Dream Gerund: being

 she inscribes a protocol for me

-I give her a necklace
+i give her a cord necklace

-suspending glass vials of seed
+suspending glass vials of seeds

-still water my thoughts and words
+watering my thoughts and words

 Protocol,